Explainability in Graph Neural Networks: A Taxonomic Survey: Instance-Level Explanations

-\textbf{Causal Screening}~\cite{anonymous2021causal} studies the causal attribution of different edges in the input graph.
+\textbf{Causal Screening}~\cite{anonymous2021causal} studies the causal attribution of different edges in the input graph as explanations.
 It identifies an edge mask for the explanatory subgraph.
-The key idea of causal attribution is to study the change of predictions when adding an edge into the current explanatory subgraph, known as the causal effect.
-For each step, it studies the causal effects of different edges and selects one edge to add to the subgraph.
-Specifically, it employs the individual causal effect (ICE) to select edges, which measures mutual information (between the predictions of original graphs and the explanatory subgraphs) difference after adding different edges to the subgraph.
+The key idea of causal attribution is to study the change of predictions when adding an edge into the current explanatory subgraph, known as the causal effect. \newcolor{To obtain edge masks for each step, it studies the causal effects of different edges and selects the edge with the highest causal effect to add to the explanatory subgraph.} Specifically, it employs the individual causal effect (ICE) to select edges, which measures mutual information (between the predictions of original graphs and the explanatory subgraphs) difference after adding different edges to the subgraph.
 Similar to ZORRO, Causal Screening is a greedy algorithm generating discrete masks without any training procedure.
 Hence, it is not suffered from the ``introduced evidence'' problem but may lack a global understanding and stuck in local optimal explanations.

 \textbf{SubgraphX}~\cite{yuan2021explainability} explores subgraph-level explanations for deep graph models.
 It employs the Monte Carlo Tree Search (MCTS) algorithm~\cite{silver2017mastering} to efficiently explore different subgraphs via node pruning and select the most important subgraph from the leaves of the search tree as the explanation of the prediction.
 In addition, it employs Shapley value~\cite{kuhn1953contributions} as the reward of MCTS to measure the importance of subgraphs and proposes an efficient approximation of Shapley value by only considering the interactions within message passing range.
 While SubgraphX is not directly studying masks, the MCTS algorithm can be understood as the mask generation algorithm and its node pruning actions can be regarded as different masks to obtain subgraphs.
 In addition, the Shapley values can be treated as the objective function to update the mask generation algorithm.
 Compared with other perturbation-based methods, its obtained subgraphs are more human-intelligible and suitable for graph data.
 However, the computational cost is more expensive since it needs to explore different subgraphs with the MCTS algorithm.